Somflow9/Real-estate-predictive-model--_.43/README.md

 - "What's the builder credibility score for DLF in Gurgaon?"
 - "Compare investment potential between Bangalore and Pune"
 - "Find properties with swimming pool and gym in Bandra"
-- "Show me new launches with high BrickMatrix™ scores"

 ## 🏗️ Architecture